Starcounter/Docs/docs/star-tool.md

 Formatting options:

-- `c` – The name of the columns of the table to list.
+- `c` – Include the name of the columns of the table to list.
-- `t` – The datatype of the columns of the table to list.
+- `t` – Include the datatype of the columns of the table to list.
-- `n` – For each column, whether it accepts null values in table cells.
+- `n` – For each column, include whether it accepts null values in table cells.
-- `i` – For each column, whether it is inherited.
+- `i` – For each column, include whether it is inherited.
-- `b` – The name of the table of the column.
+- `b` – Include the name of the table of the column.

 To list all user columns of the `MyApp.Superhero` table of an existing database located at `C:\databases\mydb`, including inherited columns and listing only the the names and the datatypes of columns, we run: